sigmondkukla/ignite-pickup-boxes/README.md

 ## Notes

 - When starting up the system, ensure that the solenoid power supply is turned off using the red switch on the back of the boxes
-  - Failure to do so may cause some or all boxes to open as the system initializes
+  - Failure to do so may cause some or all boxes to open before the system pulls the box pins low